-In this guide we assume that you have a Raspberry Pi 3, set up with Raspbian Stretch lite (without User Interface).
-To set up Raspbian lite, please refer to the official documentation here.
+In this guide we assume that you have a Raspberry Pi 3 (or higher), set up with Raspberry Pi OS Lite (without Graphical User Interface).
+To set up Raspberry Pi OS Lite, please refer to the official documentation here.

 Set up your Pi to allow SSH (it will make your life a lot easier): https://www.raspberrypi.org/documentation/remote-access/ssh/

 Note.
 If you want to enable SSH on headless Pi, you should place an empty

 ssh file in the boot partition on your SD-card.
 This will enable the ssh daemon on your Pi after boot.

 Connect to the RPi via ssh and follow the steps below.